-The stripping of value from their society's heritage denies students any grounded notion of human striving and achievement and what it looks like.
-The elevation of group activism as the only valid and effective form of human agency greatly narrows the possibilities of human action.
-The catastrophising characterisation of existing society as "structures of oppression" - along with the undermining of any notion of personal agency - can easily leave students
+The stripping of value from their society's heritage denies students any grounded notion of human striving and achievement and what it looks like.24 The elevation of group activism as the only valid and effective form of human agency greatly narrows the possibilities of human action.
+The catastrophising characterisation of existing society as "structures of oppression" - along with the undermining of any notion of personal agency - can easily leave students feeling that they are helpless in a hostile world while surrounded by achievements that demonstrate what a false view that is of human possibilities.25

-&lt;sup>22 Cf. EDUC2604 - Teachers as Agents of Change, The University of Queensland, viewed 26 March 2024, https://course-profiles.uq.edu.au/student\section\loader/section\1/128604.
+22 Cf. EDUC2604 - Teachers as Agents of Change, The University of Queensland, viewed 26 March 2024, https://course-profiles.uq.edu.au/student_section_loader/section_1/128604>.

-&lt;sup>23 Greg Lukianoff and Jonathan Haidt, The Coddling of the American Mind: How Good Intentions and Bad Ideas Are Setting Up a Generation for Failure, Penguin 2018.
+23 Greg Lukianoff and Jonathan Haidt, The Coddling of the American Mind: How Good Intentions and Bad Ideas Are Setting Up a Generation for Failure, Penguin 2018.

-&lt;sup>24 Cf. Youth Justice - Additional Support for Young People, Victorian State Government, Education.vic.gov.au, 2023.
+24 Cf. Youth Justice - Additional Support for Young People, Victorian State Government, Education.vic.gov.au, 2023.
 Behaviour - students, Victorian State Government, Education.vic.gov.au, 2023.
 Student Engagement, Victorian State Government, Education.vic.gov.au, 2022.